silveiralexf/ipm-cli/README.md

 #### Install Instructions

 There are 2 ways of using this script, first requires Python3 (with requests module installed).
-To do that can execute the script directly from the command line
+To do that, execute the script directly from the command line as shown below:

 ```bash
 $ chmod 755 ipm.py
 $ ./ipm.py
 ```

-You can also use the compiled version included on this repository under `ipm-cli` directory.
-With the compiled version you can execute the script on any Linux-64 server even without Python3 installed or with different versions installed, since the package include all the required dependencies.
+In case you don't have Python3 and the required requests module installed, you can also use the compiled version included in this repository under `ipm-cli` directory.
+With the compiled version you can execute the script on any Linux-64 server even without Python3 installed or with different Python versions installed, since the package include all the required dependencies.

-Just copy `ipm-cli` directory to `/opt/ibm/ipm-cli` and create a symbolic link to `/usr/bin/ipm` so you can execute the script directly from any path.
+Just copy the `ipm-cli` directory to `/opt/ibm/ipm-cli` and create a symbolic link to `/usr/bin/ipm` so you can execute the script directly from any path.

 ```bash
 $ sudo cp -R ipm-cli/ /opt/ibm/ipm-cli